 My passion for birding has been in my life for a long time and it grew as I went away to Bonaire to support Echo, a conservation charity working to protect the charismatic and threatened Yellow-shouldered Amazon Parrot.
 I visited some amazing birding destinations on the island and my international birding life list went through the roof!
 I was fortunate to work with many exotic and unfamiliar species, getting immersed in the wildlife that engaged all my senses in a way that was totally captivating.
 There were countless ways that I took time to appreciate the birds out there, noticing their colours, distinctive patterns on their plumage and their charming and funny allure.

-Yesterday, I explored a new area of the Dunsmore Living Landscape in Willenhall, which consisted of walking a stretch of the Sowe Valley footpath and a small pocket of woodland.
-Despite being surrounded by industry, housing and roads, I still felt that I had reaped the benefits of walking among the trees and bird life, which emphasises there are opportunities on many people’s doorsteps to appreciate wildlife.
+Yesterday, I explored a new area of the Dunsmore Living Landscape in Willenhall, which consisted of walking a stretch of the Sowe Valley footpath and Willenhall Wood.
+Despite being surrounded by industry, housing and roads, I still felt that I had reaped the benefits of walking among the trees and bird life, which emphasises there are opportunities on many people’s doorsteps to appreciate the environment around them.

-Contact with nature and the outdoors will always be the tonic for my mental health and is something which I feel everyone should adopt in their daily lives.
-I would suggest starting off your wilder future if you have not done so already, by adopting the simple steps that are mentioned in this Wildlife Trust poster to enable nature and your mental health to connect in a positive way.
+Contact with nature and the outdoors will always be the tonic for supporting my mental health and is something which I feel everyone should adopt in their daily lives.
+I would suggest starting off your wilder future if you have not done so already, by adopting the simple steps that are mentioned in The Wildlife Trusts poster to enable nature and your mental health to positively connect.